ameya-dehade/ocaml-quantum-encryption/README.md

 # ocaml-quantum-encryption
 Quantum Encryption Chat Application for Functional Programming Final Project.

 Implementation of a Rescript Chat App that uses the Kyber Algorithm for key exchange, and uses AES-GCM for subsequent message encryption.
-This repository has two parts:
+This repository has two parts in the src folder:

 1. **Encryption library** <br>
    a.
 Kyber.ml - Contains all the logic for the Kyber's Key Generation, Encryption and Decryption, along with implementations for the Polynomial and Polynomial Matrices that are used.<br>